SwiftedMind/Puddles/Sources/Puddles/Puddles.docc/Puddles.md

 ⁉️ **Queryables** - Queryables allow you to trigger a view presentation with a simple `async` function call that suspends until the presentation has concluded and produced a result.
 For example, you can trigger a "deletion confirmation" alert and `await` its result with one call, without ever leaving the scope.

-🚦 **Signals** - In SwiftUI, you can send data from a child view to a parent view through the use of closures, which are one-time events that trigger an action.
-Puddles provides a `Signal` type that does the exact same thing, but in the other direction.
+🚦 **TargetStates** - In SwiftUI, you can send data from a child view to a parent view through the use of closures, which are one-time events that trigger an action.
+Puddles provides a `TargetState` type that does the exact same thing, but in the other direction.
 It lets you send data down the view hierarchy, without forcing a permanent new state.
 This is highly useful for deeplinking, where you just want to signify a needed state change from outside a view, without locking any new state from the parent.

 ## First Steps